johnnyvanatta/sports_teams_tax_impact/README.md

 ## Problems and Hurdles
 - Some teams rebranded or relocated over the 20 year period.
 Team rebranded were given their most recent name.
 All teams were given a unique team_id so if they relocated, they still have the same team_id.
 Example would be Atlanta Thrashers relocating to Winnipeg as the Winnipeg Jets.
 Their team_id over the 20 years were WPJE
+- Data gathering and clean took substantial amount of time.
+Different leagues and seasons on multiple pages and tax information was tedious to track down for 50 stats and 9 provinces for 20 different years when tax information changes

 - ## Technologies Used
 1. Excel - Data was scattered across the internet and had to be cleaned through excel in order to get accurate numbers and find like minded keys to match on later one when using SQL